bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 - *Name* *
         Enter a stream name here.
 It must consist of lowercase letters, digits or hyphens only.

-	For the 'SQL database' stream type a name must consist of lowercase letters, digits or underscores.
+	For the 'SQL database' stream type a name must consist of lowercase letters, digits or underscores, and start with a letter.

 - *Description*
         Provide a description for the stream here if necessary.